14 Nov 10 Questions to Ask Your General Dentist During Your Next Appointment

 Practicing good oral hygiene is the first step in preventing tooth decay and gingivitis, but that may not be enough for everyone.
 Some people may already have tooth decay or gingivitis when they first return to the dentist.

-If you get a lot of dental work done to fix these issues, then it’s super important that you ask your dentist what you can do to prevent them from returning in the future.
+If you get a lot of dental work done to fix these issues such as dental implants, then it’s super important that you ask your dentist what you can do to prevent them from returning in the future.

 3. Why Are My Teeth Sensitive?